 Create early bound entity classes with the code generation tool (CrmSvcUtil.exe)

-CrmSvcUtil.exe is a command-line code generation tool for use with Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises).
-This tool generates early-bound .NET Framework classes that represent the entity data model used by Microsoft Dynamics CRM.
+CrmSvcUtil.exe is a command-line code generation tool for use with Microsoft Dynamics 365 (online & on-premises).
+This tool generates early-bound .NET Framework classes that represent the entity data model used by Microsoft Dynamics 365.
 This tool is in the SDK package in the SDK\Bin folder.
 Download the Microsoft Dynamics CRM SDK package.

 The CrmSvcUtil.exe tool creates a Microsoft Visual C# or Microsoft Visual Basic .NET output file that contains strongly-typed classes for entities in your organization.
 This includes custom entities and attributes.
 This output file contains one class for each entity, providing early binding and IntelliSense support in Microsoft Visual Studio to aid you as you write custom code.
 The generated classes are partial classes that can be extended with custom business logic in separate files.
 You can also create extensions to this tool.
 For more information, see Create extensions for the code generation tool.